tarwn/lessthandot-hugo/blogs/content/posts/2015-12-19-how-i-hire-developers.md

     </h3>

     <p>
       Just when we managed to get their stress level down and all of that food is trying to force their brain into a coma, we go to the technical deep dive.
 We tend to focus this on the technologies that are most relevant to us and talking through how the candidate has applied them in past projects, places they stubbed their toes, those wonderful moments when something suddenly made sense, and so on.
-We think these tell us a lot more about folks technical capabilities and approach than grilling them from the “200 C# Interview Questions” list we downloaded off the internet five minutes before.
+We think these tell us a lot more about folks technical capabilities and approach than grilling them from the "200 C# Interview Questions" list we downloaded off the internet five minutes before.
     </p>

     <p>
       We learn a lot about this approach because of the types of questions we ask.
-We ask things like “what was the hardest problem you had to debug in C#”, “What was the hardest thing to learn about SQL?”, “What was the trickiest project you had to do with Angular, would you choose the same technology again and why/why not?”, “What annoys you about threading?”, and so on.
+We ask things like "what was the hardest problem you had to debug in C#", "What was the hardest thing to learn about SQL?", "What was the trickiest project you had to do with Angular, would you choose the same technology again and why/why not?", "What annoys you about threading?", and so on.
 Each of these is the beginning of a conversation that helps us get a feel for their technical depth and breadth, troubleshooting experience, design skills, and so on.
-If we feel someone is telling us a story, we just keep going deeper until we get to something like “well, actually I was just doing the FlibberGibbet, it was Joe that did the real crazy stuff” or dig past their expertise with the topic.
+If we feel someone is telling us a story, we just keep going deeper until we get to something like "well, actually I was just doing the FlibberGibbet, it was Joe that did the real crazy stuff" or dig past their expertise with the topic.
     </p>

     <p>